Umm Salama bint Ya'qub al-Makhzumi: Biography

 Umm Salama spent her early life in Mecca and Medina.
 She married the Umayyad prince Abd al-Aziz, a son of Caliph al-Walid I, but he died in 728 or 729.
 She afterward married the Umayyad prince Maslama, a son of Caliph Hisham, and he died in the 740s.
 She had her son Sa'id from Maslama.
 Sa'id became an oral transmitter of historical tradition in the early Abbasid period.

 After Maslama's death, Umm Salama married the first Abbasid caliph al-Saffah.
 Al-Saffah married her before becoming the caliph.
 He admired her considerably and did not have other wives as was the usual case among the caliphs.
 He consulted with her until he assumed the caliphate.
 With al-Saffah, she had a son, Muhammad, and a daughter, Rayta.
 In 761, Caliph al-Mahdi married Rayta as his first wife after his return from Khurasan.
 Thus, she was also the mother-in-law of al-Mahdi.

-After al-Saffah's death in 754, she probably married another Abbasid member.